maplibre/maplibre/AI_POLICY.md

 ## How this is operationalized

+When using LLMs to assist with or generate code, please ensure your code, comments, and explanations are free of unnecessary repetition, vague assertions, or contradictory statements.

-Please review the per-repository contributor documents, e.g. CONTRIBUTING.md and other documentation within each specific repository, for additional specific details and requirements.
+Please review the per-repository contributor documents for additional specific details and requirements.